superctj/openforge/README.md

-# OpenForge
+# OpenForge: Probabilistic Metadata Integration

 ## Environment Setup
-Assume using [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/) for Python package management on Linux machines.
+We use [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/) for Python package management on Linux machines.
+Due to the complexity of the dependencies, we separate the environments for training prior models and running inference over Markov Random Fields (MRFs).

 1. Clone this repo in your working directory: